batibot323/law-node-01/README.md

 Login

-The user should be able to log in with the credentials they provided in the register endpoint
+The user should be able to log in with the credentials they provided in the register endpoint - Done!

-Should return an access token that can be used for the other endpoints
+Should return an access token that can be used for the other endpoints - Done!

 The user should only be able to access their own tasks - Authorization